Heartnotes - offline, encrypted diary using Electron.js + React.js

 The app works totally offline.
 Neither your data nor your password leave your computer.
 An encryption key is derived from your password using PBKDF2 as follows:

-- Use Fortuna PRNG with multiple event inputs (mouse, keyboard, accelerometer etc) to generate random
+- Use Fortuna PRNG with multiple event inputs (mouse, keyboard, accelerometer etc) to generate random salt data.

 - Use the generated salt and user's password as inputs to PBKDF2-SHA512 to generate a 512-bit key.
 (The number of iterations of PBKDF2 is set such that generation takes 1 second on the user's machine - on a Macbook Air 2012 this easily results in >10000 iterations).